candicexxx-droid/PIC16B---GAN-Project-/README.md

 ![FID Scores per 10 Epochs](images/fid_scores_per_epoch.png)

 ## Interpolation
-The graph below shows how our generator model reacts to different inputs.
-In our model we used an input vector containing 100 random variables initialized with a normal distribution.
-From left to right, we can see how an incremental change in the input vector changes the generated output.
+The grid below shows how our generator model reacts to different inputs.
+Our generator model takes an input vector containing 100 random variables initialized with a normal distribution to generate an image.
+From left to right, the images below have been incrementaly changed by adding a small vector the original input vector.
+The resulting grid can be used to visually interpret how the images on the left side are incrementally morphed to become the output on the right side.
 ![interpolation](images/interpolation.png) <br />